How to teach a cat to use a cat flap

 Prop the cat flap open

-Once your cat has mastered going back and forth through the open cat flap you may want to prop the flap open a little.
+Once your cat has mastered going back and forth through the held open cat flap you may want to prop the flap open a little less widely.
 Propping the cat flap open with a piece of tape or even just a peg will make it seem a more inviting hole for your cat to go through.
-They will be able to see the other side but still has to push to get through.
+They will be able to see the other side but has to push lightly to get through.
 This will help them to learn how to use the door.
 Give your cat plenty of time to get used to going in and out before removing the temporary prop.

 Be patient with your cat

 Not every cat will immediately take to using a cat flap, especially older cats.
-Most don’t like to be forced into anything and can be very stubborn.
-But over time most cats eventually get the hang of using one.
+Most don’t like to be forced into anything and can be very nervous and fearful (this may look like stubbornness, but it needs your sympathy and understanding rather than impatience).
+Over time most cats eventually get the hang of using one.
 It’s important to persevere and not simply give in and open the door for them.
 Your cat must learn that to get in and out they have to use the cat flap.

 Training your cat to use a cat flap